cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 - Milestone 4: Listen for K8s Secret creation
 - Milestone 5: Trigger K8s Secret update on Conjur secret value update

-For the purposes of this document, we will *only* addressing the first Milestone.
+For the purposes of this document, we will *only* be addressing the first Milestone.

 ### Milestone 1: Serve Multiple Apps